 - Nanda Shewmangal, Youth Programs Coordinator

-Religious Exploration classes August through May are held during the time between services at 10:10am.
+Religious Exploration classes during our summer programming are held prior to the worship service at 9:30am.
 During each worship service, children ages 3-9yrs have the option of attending CONNECTIONS! which is a lightly structured social time for children to get to know each other, make friends, and have fun.

 UUCA’s Religious Exploration program is a cooperative program that relies on the time and talents of many individuals each and every year!
 Click here to apply to volunteer in UUCA’s Religious Exploration program.

 The UUCA RE program is welcoming and inclusive of all children and youth.
 If anyone in your family receives special services at school, we want to know and to help make sure our RE program is meeting your family’s needs.
 Please email our Inclusivity Coordinator, Mary Andrus-Overley, so that we can help make arrangements accordingly.

 Jessica James Hale, RE parent: